HelloZeroNet/ZeroNet/README.md

 ### Become a maintainer

 We need more maintainers!
 Become one today!
-Seriously, there's not going to be that much new code to audit and auditing new code is the only requirement.
+You don't need to know how to code, there's a lot of other work to do.

+### Fix bugs & add features

+We've decided to go ahead and make a perfect p2p web, so we need more help implementing it.

+### Make your site/bring your content

+We know the documentation is lacking, but we try our best to support anyone who wants to migrate.
+Don't hesitate to ask.

 ### Use it and spread the word